K3vwe/OMDB/README.md

-This is a Video Info Program was built with the help of Trversy Media Tutorial.
+This Video Info Program is built with the help of Traversy Media Tutorial.
 Technologies used:
     Axios
     Bootswatch